 You can visit the ashram for free any day of the week to explore its buildings & gardens, view the displays & artefacts from Gandhi’s life, and learn of a very significant period of India’s modern history.

-Sabarmati Ashram may not have the grand scale and architecture that other spots on this list have, but it’s religious significance earns it a spot as one of the best historical places in Ahmedabad.
+Sabarmati Ashram may not have the grand scale and architecture that other spots on this list have, but its historical significance earns it a spot as one of the best historical places in Ahmedabad.

 While they run tours and a small museum, this is still an operating ashram, which is considered a place of worship & meditation, so a certain etiquette is expected.
 Dress appropriately & speak softly.